anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When you realize there is nothing lacking, the whole world belongs to you.
+Quote: It is the neglect of timely repair that makes rebuilding necessary.

-By: Laozi
+By: Richard Whately